 Another city centre spot perfect for working in, Fig + Sparrow is incredibly warm and welcoming, with some outdoor seating allowing guests to take in the hustle and bustle of city life.
 Serving up top-quality coffee that they sourced from the North East, Fig + Sparrow also sells gifts and design products, too – a great little touch to the cosy independent cafe.
 Fig + Sparrow, 20 Oldham St, M1 1JA.

-Soul Coffee is (fairly) new to the Ancoats scene, serving up lovely, aesthetically pleasing coffees along with gelato and sweet treats to accompany.
-A great spot to fulfil both your caffeine craving and your sweet tooth, guests can enjoy Italian treats such as Affogato, gelato and traditional coffees, as well as stacked waffles, baked treats, and super thick french toast.
-Soul Coffee, 48 Great Ancoats St, M4 5AB.
+Soul & Surf is (fairly) new to the Ancoats scene, serving up lovely, aesthetically pleasing coffees along with sweet treats and massive brunches to accompany.
+A great spot to fulfil both your caffeine craving and your sweet tooth, guests can proper brunches piled high with bacon, sausage, egg and so much more, alongside traditional coffees, as well as stacked waffles, baked treats, and super thick french toast.
+Soul & Surf, 48 Great Ancoats St, M4 5AB.

 Grindsmith has gained quite the cult following of coffee lovers in Manchester, with two sites now open serving their own-brand speciality blends.
 Each cafe features simple, stripped-back decor with a casual, laid-back feel that’s perfect for stopping by for a quick brew.
 As well as seriously good coffee, guests can also enjoy pancakes, toast dishes and other brunch and breakfast items to fill up on at breakfast or lunch.
 Grindsmith, 62 Bridge St, M3 3BW | 5-6 The Garage, MediaCityUK, Salford, M50 2BS.